KyleSeaford/Robot2/README.md

 ## Components
 - [x] Raspberry Pi
-- [x] LCD screens for the face
+- [ ] LCD screens for the face
 - [ ] Motors for movement and weapon activation
 - [ ] Underglow lights
 - [ ] batteries - have some in the garage and old bots
 - [ ] Body

 ### moters
-- 4 drive moters - maybe
+- 4 drive moters
-- 2 wepon moters - maybe
+- 2 wepon moters

 ### lcd screens
-- got a blue 16x2 and a green 16x2 might get more
+- need to make work maybe buy more

 ### moters
 - joes job, need to find them

 ### lights
 - just some leds

+### dimentions
+-

 ## to do main
 - [ ] Research and decide on specific components